DoerJ/uniform-cost-search/README.md

 # uniform-cost-search
-The algorithm determines the least cost path from the start location to goal location
+Utilize uniform-cost search algorithm to determines the least cost path from the start location to goal location

 ## Course
 SFU CMPT 310: Artificial Intelligence Survey